sharkoil/variancepro/SQL_INTEGRATION_COMPLETE.md

-# VariancePro SQL Integration - Complete Implementation
+# Quant Commander SQL Integration - Complete Implementation

 ## 🎉 Integration Status: COMPLETE ✅

-The NL-to-SQL integration has been successfully implemented in VariancePro with the following components:
+The NL-to-SQL integration has been successfully implemented in Quant Commander with the following components:

 ## 🔧 Core Components Implemented